clbx/Vision/README.md

 # Vision
 Albion Vision Project

 The Albion Vision Project is a WIP project to document what packets are sent between Albion and the Client.
+Also (will) include useful utilities.

 # Installation
 Download/Clone, Open in Visual Studio